Therapy for Parents

 We can work together to understand how your identity was shaped growing up and how that affects your parenting, and to increase your available resources to respond to the inevitable challenges that come up.

-If you have a child on the autism spectrum or with other special needs, you may experience strong feelings that can feel worrisome, damaging, or hard to acknowledge.
+If you have a child on the autism spectrum, you may experience strong feelings that can feel worrisome, damaging, or hard to acknowledge.

 Autistic people experience the world differently from neurotypical people in some ways, and we can work together to understand those differences and begin addressing common difficulties that can arise.
 I know from lived experience what the process of translation between neurodivergent and neurotypical family members can be like.